twistedfall/opencv-rust/README.md

 on any platform, the specified values will override those automatically discovered.

 * `OPENCV_LINK_LIBS`
   Comma separated list of library names to link to. `.lib`, `.so` or `.dylib` extension is optional.
-If you specify the ".framework" extension then build script will link a macOS framework instead of plain shared library.
+For every library you can specify optional "dylib=", "static=" or "framework=" prefix to indicate the specific type.
-  E.g. "opencv_world411".
+  E.g. "opencv_world411", "framework=OpenCL".

   If this list starts with '+' (plus sign) then the specified items will be appended to whatever the system probe returned.
 E.g. a value of "+dc1394" will do a system discovery of the OpenCV library and its linked